-In connection with the Series A-2 Convertible Preferred Stock financing on November 24, 2020, we also issued to entities affiliated with RA Capital warrants to purchase, in the aggregate, up to 35,529 shares of

-Series A-2 Convertible Preferred Stock at a price per share equal to \$11.42 and with a term ending upon the earlier of an underwritten public offering pursuant to an effective registration statement under the Securities Act, the consummation of a Deemed Liquidation Event, as such term is defined in our amended and restated certificate of incorporation or 10 years.
-Unless earlier exercised, these warrants will automatically be net-exercised in connection with our initial public offering.
+In connection with the Series A-2 Convertible Preferred Stock financing on November 24, 2020, we also issued to entities affiliated with RA Capital warrants to purchase, in the aggregate, up to 35,529 shares of Series A-2 Convertible Preferred Stock at a price per share equal to \$11.42 and with a term ending upon the earlier of an underwritten public offering pursuant to an effective registration statement under the Securities Act, the consummation of a Deemed Liquidation Event, as such term is defined in our amended and restated certificate of incorporation or 10 years.
+Unless earlier exercised, these warrants would have automatically net-exercised in connection with our initial public offering.
+All outstanding warrants were exercised for shares of A-2 convertible preferred stock on May 4, 2022, which will convert into 34,901 shares of our common stock immediately prior to the completion of this offering.